wolfSSL/wolfBoot/docs/compile.md

 ### Speed vs. size

-On a number of targets, algorithm may be optimized automatically to use assembly optimizations.
+Some targets support assembly optimizations by default.
 To disable assembly optimizations, use `NO_ASM=1`.
 This option will produce smaller code, but will also impact on the boot time.

 ARM-specific ARM optimizations affecting hash and symmetric key ciphers can be